Have you heard of a hook?

 Maintain a folder of clippings so you don’t go crazy searching through countless magazines or newspapers for that perfect mentionable.

-Increase your return by writing letters that focus only on an array of quality positions — avoid blasting a cover letter to “anything and everything.”
+Increase your return by writing letters that focus only on an array of quality jobs — avoid blasting a cover letter to “anything and everything.”

 Comment on a recent management change